genestack/user-tutorials/source/tutorials/DIE_test/index.rst

 different transcripts encoded by genes which play important role in cell development.

-You can find all tutorial files in folder `[Tutorial] Testing Differential Isoform Expression on Genestack Platform`_ and look at all results we got for each analytical step.
+You can find all tutorial files in folder `Testing Differential Isoform Expression on Genestack Platform`_ and look at all results we got for each analytical step.

 This is the end of this tutorial.
 We hope you found it useful and that you are now ready to make the most out of our platform.
-If you have any questions and comments, feel free to email us at feedback@genestack.com or visit our forum_ .
+If you have any questions and comments, feel free to email us at feedback@genestack.com or visit our forum_.
 Also we invite you to follow us on Twitter `@genestack <https://twitter.com/genestack>`__.

 .. |isoforms| image:: images/isoforms.png
 .. |Metainfo_viewer| image:: images/Metainfo_viewer.png